Kunal5s/vision-forge-ai/README.md

 npm run generate-articles
 ```

 This will create `.json` files in the `src/articles` directory.
 This might take a few minutes as it's generating content for all categories.
+If GitHub variables are set, it will also commit these files to your repository.

 ### 4. Run the Development Server